 Dr. Hannah Marchand

-Dr. Marchand is the founder of Compass Mental Health.
+Dr. Marchand is the founder and director of Compass Mental Health.

 A registered clinical psychologist with the College of Psychologists of Ontario,